underscoreio/essential-slick/src/pages/joins.md

 #### User rooms

 Return a list of users names and the rooms they belong to using an explicit join.
-Make sure there are no `null` columns!
+Make sure there are no `null` columns in the result set!

 <div class="solution">
 Simple right?